Abdul-AA/Drug-Sentiment-Analysis/README.md

 # Summary of Learnings

-The analysis of the 15,349 birth control drug reviews from Drugs.com provided the follwoing key insights into user experiences and sentiments:
+The analysis of the 15,349 birth control drug reviews from Drugs.com provided the following key insights into user experiences and sentiments:

 ## Sentiment Distribution